soumyargade/testingAgain/README.md

-# Pipeline > Build, Test & Analysis
+# Pipeline > Build, Test & Analysis, Deploy
 ## Screencasts
+**M3** screencast can be viewed [here](update_this_link).

 **M2** screencast can be viewed [here](https://drive.google.com/file/d/1W9nbQ9ne_URjutOwgRIg5QyTh2OmraXx/view?usp=sharing).

 **M1** screencast can be viewed [here](https://drive.google.com/file/d/1aFCotNPFiHQq-daBrSUp6U9fjBSPcWk4/view?usp=sharing).

 ## `.env` File Specifications
+TODO: add parameters for Azure account access.

 A local `.env` file must be created in the repo folder after the repo is cloned.

 The variables defined must match the mustache-template `{{parameters}}` in the YAML file to be passed to `pipeline build`.

-A parameter key of `password` will be assumed to be a github password and special characters will be properly escaped for use in a URL.
+A parameter key of `password` will be assumed to be a GitHub password and special characters will be properly escaped for use in a URL.

 ```bash